Silicone rubber

-Silicone rubber is an elastomer (rubber-like material) composed of silicone—itself a polymer—containing silicon together with carbon, hydrogen, and oxygen.
+Silicone rubber is an elastomer composed of silicone—itself a polymer—containing silicon together with carbon, hydrogen, and oxygen.
 Silicone rubbers are widely used in industry, and there are multiple formulations.
 Silicone rubbers are often one- or two-part polymers, and may contain fillers to improve properties or reduce cost.

 Silicone rubber is generally non-reactive, stable, and resistant to extreme environments and temperatures from -55 to 300 C while still maintaining its useful properties.
 Due to these properties and its ease of manufacturing and shaping, silicone rubber can be found in a wide variety of products, including voltage line insulators; automotive applications; cooking, baking, and food storage products; apparel such as undergarments, sportswear, and footwear; electronics; medical devices and implants; and in home repair and hardware, in products such as silicone sealants.